YeshwantBhat/GettingCleaningData/CodeBook.md

 From the above set of time, frequency, acceleration,angular,jerk, magnitude signals a 561 vector measurements was computed.
 These 561 measurements were the different calculations done on the above set.
 The calculations were mean, std and so on ...

+The measurements are normalized in the range [-1,1].

 So for instance tBodyAcc-mean()-X denotes the mean value for the Body acceleration in X-Axis for a particular subject and a particular activity, i.e. subject 1 and for a WALKING Activity.

 From these set of 561 measurements only those measurements were taken for which either mean or std (standard deviation) are available.